wingszb/AI_learning/README.md

 # Final Project: Train a Quadcopter How to Fly
-By deterministic policy gradient coded method coded in Tensorflow /t Original paper:https://arxiv.org/pdf/1509.02971.pdf
+By deterministic policy gradient coded method coded in Tensorflow \t Original paper:https://arxiv.org/pdf/1509.02971.pdf